-The PHA will pay a monthly housing assistance payment (HAP) for a family that is equal to the lower of (1) the applicable payment standard for the family minus the family's TTP or (2) the gross rent for the family's unit minus the TTP.
+The PHA will pay a monthly housing assistance payment (HAP) for a family that is equal to the lower of (1) the applicable payment standard for the family's TTP or (2) the gross rent for the family's unit minus the TTP.
 (For a discussion of the application of payment standards, see section 6-III.C.)